European rabbit: Life history and behaviour

-Social and territorial behaviours
+Social and territorial behaviour

-The European rabbit lives in warrens that contain 2–10 other individuals living in smaller groups to ensure greater breeding success.
-These warrens often form around a social group made up of a dominant male and several subordinate females and males.
-Territoriality and aggression contribute greatly to the rabbits' maturation process, and help ensure survival of the population.
-Females tend to be more territorial than males, although the areas most frequented by females are not defended.
-Territories are marked with dung hills.
+The European rabbit lives in burrows known as warrens that contain social groups consisting of one to five adult males, known as bucks, and one to eight adult females, known as does.
+These warrens often form around a dominant male and several subordinate females and males, and they benefit the population by providing a location safe from predators to raise young.
+Breeding groups of rabbits may extend to include two or more nearby warrens if beneficial to the population.
+European rabbits are territorial, and even within a warren will defend their territory against neighbouring social groups.
+Females tend to be more territorial than males.
+Rabbit territories are marked with dung hills, known as latrines.

 The size of the species' home range varies according to habitat, food, shelter, cover from predators, and breeding sites, though it is generally small, encompassing about 4 ha.
-Except during times of low rabbit density and abundance of high-quality food, male ranges tend to be larger than those held by females.
+Male ranges tend to be larger than those of females, though this can vary depending on environmental factors.
+Female home ranges have been observed to be larger than those of males when rabbit density is low and high-quality food is abundant.
 The European rabbit rarely strays far from its burrow; when feeding on cultivated fields, it typically only moves 25 m away from its burrow, and rarely 50 m.
 It may, however, move as far as 500 m after an abrupt change in environment, such as a harvest.
 This behaviour may be an antipredator adaptation, as rabbits in areas where predators are under rigorous control may move three times further from their burrows than those in areas without predator management.

 The European rabbit is a gregarious animal, which lives in stable social groups centred around females and sharing access to one or more burrow systems.
 Social structures tend to be looser in areas where burrow construction is relatively easy.
 Dominance hierarchies exist in parallel for both bucks and does.
 Among bucks, status is determined through access to does, with dominant bucks siring the majority of the colony's offspring.
 The dominant does have priority access to the best nesting sites, with competition over such sites often leading to serious injury or death; they have been observed fighting as hard or harder than bucks when vying for resources, including good nesting sites.
 Subordinate does, particularly in large colonies, typically resort to using single-entrance breeding spots far from the main warren, or may abandon the warren entirely, thus making themselves vulnerable to fox or badger predation.